OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

     3. *groupLabel* — Parameters with the same *groupLabel* value should be placed together in a grouping control with the value of *groupLabel* as its label.
        See: [&lt;UserInterfaceLabelStringValue&gt;](#26-userinterfacelabelstringvalue).
     4. *decimals* — This is the number of places editable after the decimal point.
-If d*ecimals* is not provided then an adaptive decimal mode will be used.
+If *decimals* is not provided then an adaptive decimal mode will be used.
     5. *singleStepDelta* — How much the value changes for a single step modification, such as selecting an up or down arrow in the user interface control.
-If d*ecimals* is provided, this is an absolute value, otherwise it is the fraction of the current value to use as an adaptive step.
+If *decimals* is provided, this is an absolute value, otherwise it is the fraction of the current value to use as an adaptive step.

 ### 2.5. `<JobParameterStringValue>`